Nexuscrafter/Trading-App/README.md

 Simple and secure user authentication processes ensure that users can easily and safely access their accounts.

 ### Two-Factor Authentication
-Add an extra layer of security to user accounts with two-factor authentication.
+Add an extra layer of security to user accounts with two-factor authentication by sending OTP to mail using java mail sender.
 This feature helps protect user information and funds from unauthorized access.

 ### Forgot Password
-Offer an easy password recovery process to help users regain access to their accounts if they forget their credentials.
+Offer an OTP verification process to help users regain access to their accounts if they forget their credentials.

 ## Cutting-Edge Technology Stack